 This herbaceous Baked Falafel is bursting with flavor.
-They make a great appetizer or sandwich filling.
+They make a great appetizer, sandwich filling, or salad topper.
 Try this with with my Tzatziki!

 1. Wash and pat dry the parsley and cilantro.
 Wash the spring onions and trim off the root end.